top of page

 See the members of City Council and contact them.
 View meeting agendas and minutes.
 City Council The Council is comprised of five members from whom the Mayor and Deputy Mayor are chosen.
 Each is elected to serve a four-year term.
 City Council meets on the first and third Wednesdays of each month.
 All meetings and work sessions are held at 6:00 pm in City Hall conference room unless otherwise advertised.
 All meetings are recorded.
 The public is invited and encouraged to attend!
 Those wishing to have an item put on an agenda for discussion may do so by contacting a member of City Council or the City Manager.
 (814) 827-5300 x 314.
 Junior Council Member Program City Council voted to start a Junior Council Member Program in January 2022.
 The Junior Council Member Program is an outstanding opportunity to get the youth of the City of Titusville, PA, and surrounding municipalities to participate in the governing process of his/her community.
 Click below for more details about the program and an application to join City Council.
 Public Participation Rules Application Council Meetings Minutes & Recordings Council Meeting Agendas John Frye, Mayor Term: 1/1/24 - 1/1/2028 Email John Tom Chatham, Deputy Mayor Email Tom Gary Thomas Email Gary Debi Sutley Email Debi Fred Smith Email Fred

-• Parks & Recreation | City of Titusville, Pennsylvania
+• Treasurer | City of Titusville, Pennsylvania

 Titusville City Hall